 - Opt for a balanced throwing knife in the beginning.
 You can switch to a handle-heavy knife or a blade-heavy knife after you have mastered the basics.
 A balanced knife will help you learn faster.

 An Easy Recommendation: The Kershaw Ion

 The Kershaw Ion is a great knife for beginners.
 While it is a little too lightweight, getting started on the Ion can allow novice knife throwers to pick up on all the nuances that exist in the sport.
-It is also reasonably cheap, thereby allowing you to easily replace the unit if it breaks.
+It is also reasonably cheap, allowing you to easily replace the knife if it breaks.